Kiedtl/mouse/README.md

 Mouse is a simple, cross-platform way to manage, store, and backup your configuration files using GitHub repositories.

+## Features
+- Backs up everything to GitHub.
+- :lock_with_ink_pen: AES-256 encryption with Git-Crypt, so you can add your `.authinfo` file to Mouse without any worry.
+- :sparkles: Intuitive and memorable commands.
+- :clock130: Speed that is best measured by a stopwatch, not a calendar.

 ## Installation Requirements

 - Windows 7 SP1+ / Windows Server 2008+